Header Graphic

 Specific historical questions

 I asked my father to tell me a little bit of what he knew about lions.
 He confirmed that lions roamed in Moghamo area when they were young and that he knew of a specific case that involved lions devouring a child at Effa.
 As a precaution, he said people hardly moved in the forest alone and they usually avoided moving in the night.
 About his being a Presbyterian.
 He said he discovered the Presbyterian church at Bengang where church service was conducted in ‘Mungaka’ (the language of the Bali people).
 Prior to the coming of Christianity, the people of Kokum(our quarter) were worshiping a god near a spring called Nyereche.
 When asked how they felt when a road was constructed from Bamenda through Batibo to Mamfe.
 He said they were elated but he personally could not muster courage to enter a vehicle.
 He was too scared of the vehicle that he vowed never to board one.
 He was eventually forced to board his first vehicle by the police when he was required to go to Bamenda and testify in a case of suicide in the village.
 He had pleaded with the police to allow him trek from Batibo to Bamenda (40 kms) but the police turned down his request.
 After his compulsory first ride, he then fell in love with the motor vehicle.
 He never experienced combat during the various Bali ‘play’.
 He said they voted during the plebiscite to join East Cameroon for fear of Igbos (of Nigeria) who were very aggressive.
 He bemoaned the departure of the British pound which he described as ‘real money’.
 Does he believe there is witch craft and that people can transform into animals?
 Yes.
 He said people have talked about seeing animals that were caught in traps revealing their human faces so that they could be freed.
 He had never personally observed such an incident.
 About witch craft he said the weird character of some people suggests that they were not normal people.
 Besides, suspected witches were surgically opened by ‘traditional experts’ to reveal the witch craft lodged in their bellies when they die.
 Did unmarried young men use to have girl friends?
 Young people caught having pre marital sex were punished.
 The girl was usually beaten and the boy fined (usually required to give a pig).
 Adulterous relationship between bachelors and married women on one hand and married men and other people’s wives on the other was common but discrete.
 What happened if there was stalemate in a case brought to the traditional council?
 The litigants were sometimes taken to the bush to ‘catch a squirrel’.
 The procedure consisted of taking a number of people including the litigants and locating and surrounding the animal in its hideout, usually a hole.
 The animal is then flushed out of its hiding and everyone present will make maximum effort to catch it.
 If for example I have been accused by my neighbour for adultery and I insist I am innocent, the ability of the group to catch the squirrel with their bare hands will prove my guilt.
 If the squirrel manages to escape through the dragnet of the people that encircled it, I will be declared innocent.
 I inquired from my dad whom his best friend was?
 Mbabid Phillip (Free Boy) was the answer.
 His worst enemy?
 His elder step-brother (he died a couple of years before him).
+Witchcraft superstition in those days usually created enmity between brothers.

 Bringing up children

 When I asked my dad whether he had a figure in his head as to the number of children he intended to have.
 His answer was that one has to accept the number of children given to him by God.
-The issue of birth control was totally inexistent in those days.
+The issue of birth control was totally nonexistent in those days.
 The biggest problem he faced with some of us was ill health.
 My own complications were particularly worrisome.
 I was a born a stammerer and my stuttering was so severe that I can still recollect it now.
 In addition I had chronic bronchitis that lasted from about age 2 to about age 10.
 My stuttering was treated with a type of grass hopper that usually resided in pineapple plants.
 I ate the roasted insect when I was about 6 or 7 years of age and got well.
 The bronchitis never responded to any treatment until it stopped on its own.
 When asked who influenced him to send our elder brother (late Njei Mbah Wilfred) to school.
 His reply was that he was taken to school by other bigger children.
 Due to the proximity of our compound to Guka primary school (lone school in the area), parents from far away villages like Anong and Numben usually sent their children to come and live with my parents and attend school.
 It was some of these visiting children that persuaded my father to allow my late brother accompany them to school at a relatively young age.
 He was later to graduate from CPC Bali after untold financial sacrifice by our wretched family.
 After seeing the advantages of education, he then ensured that we, the younger ones went to school.

 A memorable event